shred/acme4j/src/site/markdown/migration.md

 # Migration Guide

-With version 0.6, _acme4j_ underwent a massive change to the API.
+With version 0.6, _acme4j_ underwent a major change to the API.

 This document will help you migrate your code to the latest API when coming from a pre-0.6 release.
 It should be a matter of a few minutes in most cases.